 To grow and thrive, charity organizations must continually seek out new funding sources.
 When it comes to charity fundraising, every organization uses a different mix.

-Today, technology plays a bigger and bigger role in fundraising, with supporters making more donations via mobile devices and through social media campaigns.
+Today, technology plays a bigger and bigger role in fundraising, with supporters making more donations via mobile devices and through social media fundraisers.
 Crowdfunding has also emerged as a driving force in charity funding online.

 Here are eight sources for charity fundraising—check them out and you may find new sources for the funds you need to support your mission.

 According to Charity Navigator, the majority of all giving comes from individuals, who gave more than $281 billion in 2016 (72% of the $390 billion given to charity).
 If you add in bequests, individuals account for nearly 80% of all giving.

 Clearly, reaching individual donors should be a central focus of your strategy.
 There are many ways to seek individual support, including social media, direct mail, advertising, public relations, events, subscriptions, merchandise, affiliate links, and more.